 Economics Terms A-Z

 A special case arises when people buy goods and services in order to display their income or wealth to others, so-called “conspicuous consumption”.
-In this case the demand curve can be upward-sloping because the item’s value to the individual rises, the higher the price: the show-off, social-status power of the item rises, the higher its price.
+In this case the demand curve can be upward-sloping because the item’s value to the individual rises as price increases.
+This is because the show-off, social-status power of the item rises, the higher its price.
 Such items are typically branded as “luxury” and are known by economists as “Veblen” goods or services due to the economist and sociologist Thorstein Veblen who first studied them.

 Good to know